hyoyou/minion-reach-client/README.md

 [Minion Reach Demo](https://minion-reach.herokuapp.com/)

 ## Planning Out
-My first step was to figure out how to recreate a childhood game I so often played on chalkboard and paper into an interactive web app and provide the a similar experience.
+My first step was to figure out how to recreate a childhood game I so often played on chalkboard and paper into an interactive web app and provide a similar experience.
 The rules of a word-guessing game (aka Hangman) are pretty straightforward.
 Two players are involved, in which player 1 has a secret word in mind and player 2 is given a finite number of chances to guess the word to completion.

 In order to display the secret word, I chose to use underscores '_' just like in the games we play by hand.
 The object holding the secret word needed to be easily manipulated and accessible at certain indices, which naturally led to using arrays as the data structure to hold the secret word.

-Once I figured that a word like "minion" would be represented as ['_', '_', '_', '_', '_', '_',], I needed to figure out how I would update each index when the user guessed the correct letter, and then compare that to the secret word (string) that is saved in Redux state.
+Once I figured that a word like "minion" would be represented as ['\_', '\_', '\_', '\_', '\_', '\_',], I needed to figure out how I would update each index when the user guessed the correct letter, and then compare that to the secret word (a string) that is saved in Redux state.
 There were a few edge cases to consider:
 * How do I make sure that a single input of 1 letter made sure to replace *all* occurrences of the letter in the word and not just the first one it finds?
 * Since the user could input via keyboard, how do I handle lowercased and uppercased letters?
 * How do I make sure that punctuation and other keys that are not in the alphabet are not detected as inputs?